jrfnl/clearPHP/_rules/good-practices/no-incompilable.md

 {% endhighlight %}

-In the example above, the code is only compatible with PHP 5.4: _short syntax_ is introduced in PHP 5.4, and such code won't be backward compatible with PHP 5.3.
+In the example above, the code is only compatible with PHP 5.4: _short array syntax_ is introduced in PHP 5.4, and such code won't be backward compatible with PHP 5.3.
-`mysql_connect()` is part of ext/mysql, which is deprecated in PHP 5.5.
-This code will emit warnings and fatal errors in those versions, but will be fully compilable with PHP 5.4, the (possibly) recommended version.
+`mysql_connect()` is part of `ext/mysql`, which has been deprecated in PHP 5.5.
+This code will emit warnings and fatal errors in those versions, but will be fully compilable in PHP 5.4, the (possibly) recommended version.

 ### Rule Details